fix8mt/conjure_enum/README.md

 ```
 </p>
 </details>
-It can be observed that there is only one copy of the scoped or unscoped enum value string in the executable.
+It can be observed that there is only one copy of the scoped enum value string in the executable.

 ---
 # 8. Compiler support